how to make a calculator

 the terminal shows AssertionError

-AssertionError: None != X
+AssertionError: None != XY.ZABCDEFGHIJKLM

-6 return a, b
+6 return first_input, second_input

-the terminal shows random numbers with AssertionError
+the terminal shows AssertionError with random numbers that look like this

 I change it to the multiplication of the inputs to match the name of the function

-6 return a * b
+6 return first_input * second_input

 the terminal shows AttributeError